seanlano/WiLED/docs/LEDOutput.md

 ### `setDimStepLockout(inTimeMillis)`

-If set to a non-zero value, `setDimStepUp` and `setDimStepDown` will use this lockout time when attempting to move to the highest or the zero step.
+If set to a non-zero value, `setDimStepUp` and `setDimStepDown` will enforce this lockout time when attempting to move to the maximum or the zero step, i.e. a fast turn of the rotary encoder dial will require a short delay before turning completely off or to full output.
 NOTE: value must be 0-255 milliseconds.

 ### `setStatusCallback(void (*cb)(void))`